redox-os/book/src/ch09-03-porting-applications.md

 The [Gentoo](https://gentoo.org) distribution does a wonderful job to document many programs and libraries, like source code location, dependencies, feature flags, cross-compilation and context.

-It's the best reference for advanced packaging of programs in the world, you can search the Gentoo packages on [this](https://packages.gentoo.org/) link.
+It's the most complete reference for advanced packaging of programs, you can search the Gentoo packages on [this](https://packages.gentoo.org/) link.

 To start you need to read [this](https://devmanual.gentoo.org/general-concepts/dependencies/) page to learn advanced packaging and some problems.